 Unlocking market opportunities for private sector investors in CRISPR agriculture

-Breakthrough research and development are being conducted in the private sector which could speed up the process of planting CRISPR-edited seeds in fields.
+Private sector researchers are conducting breakthrough developments that could accelerate the planting of CRISPR-edited seeds in fields.
 Achieving sustainability in agriculture is one of the top priorities in the private sector.
-In Sept 2021, genome-edited food (tomatoes) made with CRISPR–Cas9 technology by Sanatech Seed were sold for the first time in the open market.
+In September 2021, Sanatech Seed sold genome-edited tomatoes made with CRISPR-Cas9 technology in the open market for the first time.
 There is also a substantial increase in the number of research publications mentioning the use of CRISPR for crop improvement since 2016.

 The agrotech company Pairwise wants to harness the CRISPR technique to make healthy foods more appealing to consumers and claims that consumers will be able to buy fruits and vegetables that are easier to snack on within 4-5 years.
-Baby carrots or seedless watermelons obtained through CRIPSR are considered a healthy alternative to instant snacks and packed food.
+Consumers consider baby carrots and seedless watermelons developed through CRISPR as healthy alternatives to instant snacks and packaged foods.

 Other leaders in the industry include Pioneer, which is generating better-performing hybrid crop seeds that address farmers’ needs using the latest breeding and gene editing tools to provide higher-yielding and more resilient crops.
 Bayer Crop Science, a sub-division of pharmaceutical giant Bayer, is aiming for a 30% reduction in field greenhouse gases, a 30% reduction in agriculture’s impact on the environment, and empowering 100 million smallholder farmers to access sustainable agricultural solutions by 2030.

 Another CRISPR agricultural technology startup in Europe includes PlantEdit, founded in 2017 and based in Ireland.
-PlantEdit has optimized a protocol to introduce CRISPR gene edits without using additional DNA into apple and grapevine, which is reported to be faster, more efficient, and can be adapted for other crops.
+PlantEdit optimized a protocol to introduce CRISPR gene edits into apple and grapevine without using additional DNA, making the process faster, more efficient, and adaptable to other crops.
 Yet another startup founded in 2015 and based in the Netherlands, Hudson River Biotechnology, uses a proprietary workflow called TiGER (Target identification, Guide selection, Entry into the cell, and Regeneration) for gene editing of a variety of crops to achieve desirable traits.
-The experience of the technology giants, novel solutions introduced by startups, and collaborations with academic researchers is expected to create effective yet affordable innovative solutions for the agriculture industry shortly which will ensure food security worldwide.
+Technology giants, startups developing novel solutions, and academic researchers collaborating are driving effective and affordable innovations in the agriculture industry, ensuring global food security in the near future.

-The Global Plant Breeding & CRISPR Plants Market size is expected to become nearly $24 Bn by 2027.
+The Global Plant Breeding & CRISPR Plants Market is projected to reach nearly $24 billion by 2027.
 The factors such as an increase in the number of crop damages due to harsh climatic conditions, growing awareness about the benefits of plant breeding & CRISPR plants in the agricultural sector, and the high adoption rate of the plant-breaded crop in the Latin America region are driving the market growth.

 Below are a few pioneering startups in the CRISPR agriculture domain have been detailed below: